ringecosystem/msgport-docs/docs/overview.md

 # Overview

 In the evolving landscape of blockchain technology, the need for interoperability and seamless communication between diverse blockchains has never been more critical.
-Msgport, a groundbreaking initiative by Darwinia, stands at the forefront of this challenge, offering a robust solution for cross-chain messaging.
+Msgport, stands at the forefront of this challenge, offering a robust solution for cross-chain messaging.
 With a focus on facilitating effortless asset and information transfer across blockchains, Msgport is revolutionizing the way applications communicate in web 3.0.

 ## Core Components and Innovations
-The Darwinia Msgport encompasses a collection of smart contracts that outline standardized interfaces for facilitating a cross-chain messaging protocol.
+The Msgport encompasses a collection of smart contracts that outline standardized interfaces for facilitating a cross-chain messaging protocol.

 At the heart of this system is the core interface, [IMessagePort](./interfaces.md#imessageport), which is designed with flexibility to support various implementations.